-This year marks my ninth year as a Coe Cougar and my first year as principal.
-Throughout my time at Coe, I have been a primary grades teacher and assistant principal.
-I began my own educational journey attending schools both domestically and abroad as a child.
+This year marks my tenth year as a Coe Cougar.
+Throughout my time at Coe, I have been a primary grades teacher, assistant principal, and now principal.
+I began my own childhood educational journey attending schools both domestically and abroad.
 I received my undergraduate degree in Elementary Education and English as a Second Language and masters degree in Educational Leadership and Policy Studies from the Florida State University.
 During my career, I have been an ELL teacher, classroom teacher, administrator, and university program director.
-It is my hope that Coe students, staff, and parents will feel safe and welcome at school and connected to learning and one another.
-It is my privilege to serve as your proud principal .
+It is my hope that Coe students, staff, and parents feel welcome at school, connected to learning, and to one another.
+It is my privilege to serve as your proud principal!

 2nd Grade Teacherjlbedell@seattleschools.org